Eugene-L-H/Countdown/README.md

 # Countdown
-Webapp that produces a real-time countdown of seconds, minutes, hours and days for each event registered by the user.
+A web app that produces a real-time countdown of seconds, minutes, hours and days for each event registered by the user.

 # Description